audioxide/data/data/posts/20201119-articles-u2-studio-albums-ranked.md

 My history with *How to Dismantle an Atomic Bomb* will influence what’s written here.
 Released just before my 11th birthday, it received regular rotation in my family home and its singles dominated the charts just as I prepared to leave primary school.
 All of this meant that it became the soundtrack to my first realisation that not only did life have chapters, but that the first major chapter of my life was ending.
 It was a lot to take in at the time, so forgive me if I still feel something twinge when “City of Blinding Lights” winds up.

 With hindsight, it’s hard to ignore the distracting influence of post-Britpop’s biggest names upon proceedings here.
 [Coldplay](/reviews/coldplay-parachutes/), Keane, Snow Patrol, even Athlete (who toured with U2 during this album’s cycle) – they each get a look in at various stages.
 The heavily strained and emotive vocals from Bono that persist throughout; the glitzy sheen applied to everything in the mix; the pivot away from more experimental flavours and towards those adopted by their aforementioned pop rock contemporaries.
-It all makes for something that’s listenable and occasionally reminiscent of the band’s heyday, but frustratingly uninspired and occasionally quite bland.
+It all makes for something that’s listenable and occasionally reminiscent of the band’s heyday, but frustratingly un and occasionally quite bland.

 I’ve always been a sucker for the singles this album spawned, purely for the memories I have attached to them.
 “Vertigo” is just about the best you can get from a guy so willingly smelling his own farts; “Sometimes You Can’t Make It On Your Own”, which recounts the death of Bono’s father, is a genuinely affecting ballad; “City of Blinding Lights” is the show-stopper, reading from the hymn sheet that made *X&Y* such a worldwide success but still retaining the production touches that gives it an individual identity.
 Still, they’re only an indication towards what could have been. *Atomic Bomb* is hardly a death knell for the band, but this was the last time they would command such sway with the public – and for good reason.